Steven Kwan Player Props: Guardians vs. Mariners

 Mariners Pitching Rankings (2022)

-- Ray gets the call to start for the Mariners, his first this season.
+- Gilbert will start for the Mariners, his first of the season.

-- The 31-year-old lefty last appeared Saturday, Oct.
-15 against the Houston Astros, when he came on in relief and went scoreless two-thirds of an inning.
+- In his last appearance on Tuesday, Oct.
+11, the 25-year-old righty, started and went 5 1/3 innings against the Houston Astros.

 © 2023 Data Skrive.
 All rights reserved.